cellgeni/souporcell/README.md

 ### Getting Data

+Please note this getting data section is specific to the Sanger IRODs system.
+If you are not getting data from IRODs on the FARM ignore this step.

 Ensure the file `irods.txt` contains 2 tab separated fields.
 The first contains a sample IDs and the second contains a path to the location on irods.
 Each row contains a single sample ID and its corresponding irods path as shown below: